 I have read and understand the St. Catherine School dress code.

 It is very important for your child’s physical education teacher to be aware of any injury, illness or operation your child has had that may affect his/her performance in class. (allergies, a broken bone, not fully healed, asthma, etc.) Students will always be expected to participate in gym class unless a note has been sent in to school by a parent.
 Please share with us during the year any concerns you may have about your child’s performance in physical education class if accidents or illnesses occur.
 To get the new year started, use the box below to share any information with the PE teacher.

 Special Gym Class Notes

-All students should wear the new navy blue gym shorts/sweatpants & the new gray t-shirt.
+All students should wear navy blue or black gym shorts/sweatpants & the gray t-shirt.
 They should wear it to school and all day so they do not have to change for gym class.
-The new gym shorts can be worn all year (at the parents' discretion), however, please note that outdoor recess will still occur in the winter months.
+The gym shorts can be worn all year (at the parents' discretion), however, please note that outdoor recess will still occur in the winter months.
 Students should not wear jewelry during gym class.
 Gym shoes that support the foot and fasten (tie or Velcro) must be worn during class.
 Socks should be uniform colors and must be seen above the entire shoe.
 Click here to order gym uniforms.

 Check here when you have printed and completed the diocesan forms.